 Being in love and being loved in return is perhaps the most magical feeling in the world.
 But let’s face it, even the best of relationships go awry due to myriad reasons.
-While sometimes an external factor is responsible – a third person, financial difficulties, family troubles to name just a few – there are occasions when we ourselves end up harming a beautiful relationship with our self-sabotaging behaviours.
+While sometimes an external factor is responsible – a third person, financial difficulties, family troubles to name just a few – but have you heard of self-sabotaging relationships?
+There are occasions when we ourselves end up harming a beautiful relationship with our self-sabotaging behaviors.

-There are things we end up doing not for once realizing what a drastic effect it is having on the relationship.
-Then when things go wrong we need to look at ourselves at the mirror and see what we did wrong.
+There are things we end up doing, not realizing what a drastic effect it is having on the relationship.
+Sometimes we end up sabotaging a relationship subconsciously by not even realizing what we are doing.
+In that case when things go wrong, we need to take a long, hard look at ourselves and see what we did wrong.
+Counseling therapist Kavita Panyam (Masters in Counseling Psychology), helps us works through some causes and examples of self-sabotaging behavior.

 What Is Self-Sabotaging Behaviour?